Code-Institute-Submissions/CI_InteractiveFrontend/README.md

 - [Bootstrap v.4.1](https://getbootstrap.com/)
    > Bootstrap is an open source toolkit for developing with HTML, CSS, and JS.
 - [Modal template](https://www.w3schools.com/howto/howto_css_modals.asp)
   > This modal template inspired me to include the disclaimer notice as it is currently shown on the website.
 I wished to disclose the source of the code accordingly, even if I have tailored the modal to the project.
+This modal format suited the project as it was unobtrusive and elegant - I styled it and modified the elements to match the webpage accordingly.
 - jQuery
   > jQuery is a cross-platform JavaScript library designed to simplify the client-side scripting of HTML.
 - Data-specific Javascript libraries